jenniening/Pursearch/README.md

 2. User can shoose different price and retailer for handbag recommendation.<br>
 <img src="https://github.com/jenniening/Pursearch/blob/master/demo/Input.png" width="771" ></img>
 ### Result Page:
+First row shows the input image and cropped handbag image.
+Handbag identification results and Top3 handbags based on similarity and users' choices have been provided. <br>
 <img src="https://github.com/jenniening/Pursearch/blob/master/demo/Pursearchresult.png" width="771" ></img>
-First row shows the input image and cropped handbag image.
-Handbag identification results and Top3 handbags based on similarity and users' choices have been provided.
 ### 1.
 This is a project for handbag identification and recommendation based on image from social media or photos.<br>
 [Demo](http://Pursearch.com)